Grange Barn and Paycockes circular walk, Coggeshall, Essex

 Victorian Clock Tower

-It was decided that a clock tower would be built in Market Hill for the Golden Jubilee of Queen Victoria in 1887.
+To celebrate the Golden Jubilee of Queen Victoria in 1887, it was decided that a clock tower would be built in Market Hill.
 However, the money raised fell short of the sum required, so it was decided to increase the height of the existing old tower and install a new clock.
-The clock was made by the Midland Clock Company, now owned by Smiths of Derby, who still service and repair the clock.
+The clock was made by the Midland Clock Company, (now Smiths of Derby), who still undertake it's servicing.

 Grange Barn car park, grid ref: TL848223